devarda/github-takeout/README.md

 GITHUB_TOKEN=your_github_token
 ```

 Then, run the script you want in the [bin](./bin) folder where you can adjust the options in the script.
-Or you may use the package scripts descried below.
+Or you may use the package scripts described below.

 ### Download Everything